davidmintz/court-interpreters-office/docs/documentation/data-model.md

 The *end_time* is a field that users with maximum adminstrative privileges can enable or disable.
 When enabled, it is used to store the time at which an event actually ended -- not a speculative or aspirational time at which it is hoped or predicted that it will end.
-This feature was added when in the Southern District of New York the interpreters were asked to keep track of the hours and minutes spent on interpreting assignments, in addition to existing reporting requirements.
+This feature was added when the interpreters in the Southern District of New York were asked to keep track of the hours and minutes spent on interpreting assignments, in addition to existing reporting requirements.
 It has proven useful, however, as an indicator of whether an event is over or still in progress.
-On busy days it helps administrators keep track of where interpreters are (or at least, where they are not).
+On busy days it helps managers of the Interpreters schedule keep track of where interpreters are (or at least, where they are not).

 The point of the *language_id* column is self-evident.
 Note that on some rare occasions, a single court proceeding requires interpreters of more than one language.
 In such cases a separate event is created for each language.